konflux-ci/architecture/ADR/0027-container-images.md

 #### Remediation

 While our automation process will ensure that component teams are keeping their images updated, security scanners are not perfect.
-Vulnerabilities can be reported through other channels, in which case, component teams should assess the severity of these findings and remediate according to the Infosec Remediation Guidelines
+Vulnerabilities can be reported through other channels, in which case, component teams must assess the severity of these findings and remediate according to the Infosec Remediation Guidelines

 ***